 The applicant proposed, and VEPC approved, a 75%/25% share of the incremental revenues.
 This split will allow an estimated $26.1 million of the increment to accrue to the education fund and $7.2 million of the increment to go to the municipal general fund.
 An estimated total of $99.9 million would go to finance the TIF District debt.

 During the TIF retention period, an estimated total of $47.6 million in education property tax revenue (from the base and 25% of the increment) will accrue to the Education Fund.
-At the end of the retention period, an estimated $5.6 M in additional tax revenue will be generated each year because of the new development.
-The City incurred first debt for the TIF District late in 2016, so the District is just getting started.
+At the end of the retention period, an estimated $6.7 M in additional tax revenue will be generated each year because of the new development.
+The City incurred first debt for the TIF District late in 2016.